Toyota RAV4 Plug-In Hybrid review

 |Plug-in hybrid||46 miles||282mpg||22g/km|

 The Toyota RAV4 opened the world’s eyes to the idea of a compact and urban-friendly SUV way back in 1994 – long before the Nissan Qashqai or Volkswagen Tiguan arrived in the UK.
 Since then, Toyota has sold almost 230,000 examples – with the latest, fifth-generation version on sale since 2019.
-But, to widen its appeal and prepare the car for a zero-emission future, Toyota has now launched the very first RAV4 Plug-In Hybrid.
+To widen its appeal and prepare for a zero-emission future, Toyota has now launched the very first RAV4 Plug-In Hybrid.

 The catch?
-Prices start from almost £50,000.
+Prices start from around £46,500.
 But obviously there’s more to a car than how much it costs to buy.
 After all, most people will stick down a modest deposit, pay the fixed monthly PCP payment, and hand it back after three years.
-What’s important is whether this new RAV4 plug-in hybrid can justify those figures, and whether it’s objectively a better car than a Ford Kuga, Peugeot 3008 – or even a Volvo XC60.
+What’s important is whether this RAV4 plug-in hybrid can justify those figures, and whether it’s objectively a better car than a Ford Kuga or Peugeot 3008 – or even a Volvo XC60.

 The answer, unfortunately, isn’t all that straightforward.
 It’s quiet, comfortable, and practical, comes loaded with kit, and offers the longest pure-electric range in the segment.
 But on the flip side, it’s faster than it has any need to be, isn’t much fun to drive, and is still plagued by a laggy and unresponsive infotainment system.
 Quality is fine, but perhaps not befitting of its sky-high price; premium rivals from BMW, Audi and Volvo cost a similar amount, but feel more luxurious inside.